 In most cases, either a neurosurgeon or an orthopedic surgeon can perform whatever spinal surgery you might need, says Johnson.
 “Ten years ago, that might not have been the case.
 Neurosurgeons weren’t always trained to do fusion and the bone procedures that orthopedists do, but now they get the same training that orthopedic spine surgeons receive.”

-In addition to procedures like spinal fusion and lumbar disc replacement, surgeons can also implant a device called a spinal stimulator, which uses electrical impulses to help control chronic pain.
+In addition to procedures like spinal fusion and lumbar disc replacement, surgeons can also implant a device that can help stabilize the vertebrae in the lower back without the restrictions in movement that accompany spinal fusion.
+They can also implant a device called a spinal stimulator, which uses electrical impulses to help control chronic pain.